Slim Shady EP: Background and production

 The disappointment of Infinite inspired Eminem to create the alter ego Slim Shady: "Boom, the name hit me, and right away I thought of all these words to rhyme with it".
-Slim Shady served as Eminem's vent for his frustrations, and in 1997, he released the horrorcore extended play entitled Slim Shady EP simultaneously on cassette, vinyl, and CD.
+Slim Shady served as Eminem's vent for his frustrations, and he released the horrorcore extended play entitled Slim Shady EP simultaneously on cassette, vinyl, and CD.
 During this time, Eminem and his wife Kim Scott lived in a high-crime neighborhood with their newborn daughter Hailie, where their house was burglarized numerous times.
 After being evicted from his home, Eminem traveled to Los Angeles to participate in the Rap Olympics, an annual nationwide rap battle competition.
 He placed second, and the staff at Interscope Records who attended the Rap Olympics sent a copy of the Slim Shady EP to company CEO Jimmy Iovine.
 Iovine played the tape for record producer Dr. Dre, founder of Aftermath Entertainment.
 Dr. Dre recalled, "In my entire career in the music industry, I have never found anything from a demo tape or a CD.
 When Jimmy played this, I said, 'Find him.
 Now.'"
-Eminem and Dr. Dre subsequently began work on his major-label debut album The Slim Shady LP.
+Eminem and Dr. Dre subsequently began work on his first major-label album The Slim Shady LP.

 Artwork

 The cover depicts the opening intro as well as the first track, in which Slim Shady awakens Eminem and orders him to look in the mirror to see that he is "nothing without him".
 Eminem resists and screams in the background while Slim Shady yells back and laughs at Eminem's horror.
 By the second track, Eminem and Slim Shady become the same person.
 Eminem is also ordered by "Slim Shady" to look into the mirror, and the sound of glass breaking is heard, alluding once again to the cover.
-The art also bears a similarity to Black Flag's 1981 debut album, Damaged.